 The University of Puget Sound is a liberal arts college based in the town of Tacoma, Washington state.
-The university was founded in 1888 as a Methodist institution, and retains its ties to the denomination.
+The university was founded in 1888 as a Methodist institution, although is no longer affiliated to any religion.

 Puget Sound is also home to a wide range of media publications, and a student run radio station at KUPS 90.1FM, known as The Sound.
 Wetlands is a magazine dedicated to ideas of sexual expression and gender identity, and first published in 1968 is Black Ice, a magazine for students of colour.